-- The single-family will have private water wells and septic systems and test pits information shall be shown on the final plan for review. - The size, type, and location of public utilities, such as storm drains, streetlights, electric lines, telephones lines, fire hydrants, etc. shall be provide on the final plan for review. - All utilities shall be installed underground.
+- 3. All lots will be served by public water from an existing Portland Water District (PWD) 8-inch water main extended from the Gunpowder Mill Road. - All lots will be served by private septic systems and test pits information shall be shown on the final plan for review. - The size, type, and location of public utilities, such as storm drains, streetlights, electric lines, telephones lines, fire hydrants, etc. shall be provided on the final plan for review. - All utilities shall be installed underground.

-3. Monuments:
+4. Monuments: